Troubleshooting the collectors

 STEP 1: Allocating Sufficient Resources on the Operating System/VM Instance

-Make sure that the underlying operating system or virtual machine running Docker has enough resources allocated to support the containers.
-Increasing the memory available to the OS/VM instance provides resources for Docker and the hosted containers.
+Make sure that the underlying operating system or virtual machine running Docker or the JAR file has enough resources allocated to support the containers.
+Increasing the memory available to the OS/VM instance provides resources for Docker and the hosted containers or the JVM if using JAR files.
 Follow the documentation for the OS/virtual machines to make adjustments to the allocated resources.

 STEP 2: Increasing Docker Memory